Politics of Bolivia: Local government

-Bolivia is divided in nine departments (departamentos, singular - departamento); Chuquisaca, Cochabamba, Beni, La Paz, Oruro, Pando, Potosi, Santa Cruz, Tarija.
+Bolivia is divided into nine departments (departamentos, singular – departamento); Chuquisaca, Cochabamba, Beni, La Paz, Oruro, Pando, Potosi, Santa Cruz, Tarija.

 Bolivia's nine departments received greater autonomy under the Administrative Decentralization law of 1995.
 Departmental autonomy further increased with the first popular elections for departmental governors, known as prefects, on 18 December 2005.
 Departments are governed by the elected governors (until 2010, prefects; and until 2005, appointed by the President) and by independently elected Departmental Legislative Assemblies (until 2010; Departmental Councils).

 Bolivian cities and towns are governed by directly elected mayors and councils.
 Municipal elections were last held on 4 April 2010, with both mayors councils elected to five-year terms.
 The Popular Participation Law of April 1994, which distributes a significant portion of national revenues to municipalities for discretionary use, has enabled previously neglected communities to make striking improvements in their facilities and services.

 Political parties and elections

 The governing Movement for Socialism (Movimiento al Socialismo, MAS) is a Left-wing, Socialist political party led by Evo Morales, founded in 1997.
 It has governed the country since 2006, following the first ever majority victory by a single party in the December 2005 elections.
 MAS evolved out of the movement to defend the interests of coca growers.
 Currently, the MAS stands as a party committed to equality, indigenous rights, agrarian land reform, Constitutional reform as well as nationalization of key industries with an aim to redistribute the returns through increased social spending.
 Among the poor, rural and indigenous population the MAS enjoys nearly unanimous support.

 The right-of-center opposition includes a variety of political parties.
-During the 2005-09 political cycle the largest of these was PODEMOS, a successor to Nationalist Democratic Action.
+During the 2005–09 political cycle the largest of these was PODEMOS, a successor to Nationalist Democratic Action.
 In the 2009 elections, several parties and politicians united to form Plan Progreso para Bolivia – Convergencia Nacional, whose presidential candidate, Manfred Reyes Villa and parliamentary slate came in second in the 2009 elections.

 Three political parties were dominant from 1982 to 2005: The Revolutionary Nationalist Movement which had carried out the 1952 Revolution; Revolutionary Left Movement; and Nationalist Democratic Action founded in 1982 by former dictator and later elected President Hugo Banzer.
 Despite the revolutionary names of the first two, they generally pursued centrist economic policies.